 - Low blood pressure

 - Increased heart rate

 You may have heard that you should be drinking 8 ounces of water 8 times a day.
 While that might be a general good rule of thumb, it isn’t a hard-fast rule.
 (3) The bottom line is you should be paying attention to what your body tells you.
 If you are thirsty, drink.
 (4)

 However, keep in mind that pregnant women and women who are nursing need more fluids.
 Furthermore, factors such as age, diet, medical status, activity level and body size can all affect how much water you should be drinking.

+Migraines can be debilitating.
+Plain water may not be enough.
 If you are urinating every three to four hours, you’re likely drinking enough water.
-Your urine shouldn’t be dark yellow, however, it doesn’t have to be clear, either.
+Your urine shouldn’t be dark yellow; however, it doesn’t have to be clear, either.
 (5)

 2. Eat Hydrating Foods

 You can get your water in by consuming plenty of water-dense fruits and vegetables.
 They’re great for you, and it’s a more delicious way to ensure you’re getting plenty of water.

 Consider eating the following to help you stay hydrated:

 - Bell peppers